 22 June is Windrush Day, the 72nd anniversary of the day the first post-war Caribbean migrants arrived in the UK aboard the SS Empire Windrush.

 Windrush Day was established in 2018 as a result of successful campaigning from Patrick Vernon, who called for a day to commemorate the invaluable contributions that migrants make to society.
-The celebrations and reflections will be taking place online this year in line with COVID-19 guidelines, but under normal circumstances an array of events and activities take place including performances, exhibitions and debates.
+The celebrations and reflections will be taking place online this year in line with COVID-19 guidelines, but under normal circumstances an array of events and activities take place in London and across the UK, including performances, exhibitions and debates.

 The Immigration Advice Service remembers and celebrates all of the achievements that migrants have made and continue to make to both the UK and the planet.